ALi3naTEd0/Plex-Random-Movie-Picker/README.md

 ### Description:

 A userscript or greasemonkey script that picks a random movie from the [Plex](https://plex.tv) library on `localhost` and displays additional information.
 Make sure to replace token for your own.
-You can find it using:
+You can find it using:<br>
 Developer Tools -> Network -> look into the entries until you find it.

 This is a userscript for your browser.
 It's primarily designed for Firefox and Chrome with